How Much Will It Cost to Retile a Bathroom? [2025 Data]

 The time it takes to retile a bathroom includes the installation time for the grout and tile, prep work, and waiting time.
 The waiting time allows the mortar, grout, and caulk to cure correctly.

 Yes, you can tile over tile.
-However, the original tiling job has to be clean and flat with no damage like mold or mildew.
+However, the original tiling job must be clean, flat, and free of damage, such as mold or mildew.
 Removing existing tiles is time-consuming and expensive, so it might make sense to skip this step.

-Remember that when you tile over an existing layer, your walls or floor will get that much taller.
-It might not work, depending on your door height.
+Remember that when you tile over an existing layer, your walls or floor will get that much taller, so it might not work, depending on your door height.

 Need professional help with your project?